 On October 1, 2020, the Company announced that an airborne EM survey had commenced at Firebird.
-The survey would consist of approximately 1,060 line kilometres utilizing the helicopter-borne Vertical Time-Domain Electromagnetic ("VTEMTM Max") system from Geotech Ltd. of Aurora, Ontario, Canada.
-The VTEMTM Max system offers a higher degree of depth penetration than the VTEMTM system previously used at Firebird in 2005, and would be carried out over the northern part of Firebird where no modern airborne EM system has ever been flown.
+The survey would utilize the helicopter-borne Vertical Time-Domain Electromagnetic ("VTEM[TM] Max") system from Geotech Ltd. of Aurora, Ontario, Canada.
+The VTEM[TM] Max system offers a higher degree of depth penetration than the VTEM[TM] system previously used at Firebird in 2005, and was planned to be carried out over the northern part of Firebird where no modern airborne EM system has ever been flown.

-On November 9, 2020, ALX announced the preliminary results of the airborne EM survey completed at Firebird consisting of approximately 1,163 line kilometres utilizing the VTEMTM Max system.
-The VTEMTM Max survey successfully delineated several new anomalous zones of strong conductivity in the northern part of Firebird, an area never covered previously by modern airborne EM systems.
+On November 9, 2020, ALX announced the preliminary results of the VTEM[TM] Max survey completed at Firebird consisting of approximately 1,163 line kilometres.
+The airborne survey successfully delineated several new anomalous zones of strong conductivity in the northern part of Firebird, an area never covered previously by modern airborne EM systems.
 The project technical team consisting of ALX and Rio Tinto personnel identified initial high-priority anomalies based on their strong conductivity and coincident high magnetic responses, which may be suggestive of the presence of sulphides.
-Additional processing and modelling of the final survey data is planned to better assess the depth and character of the best anomalies to determine their viability for potential drill testing.
+Additional processing and modelling of the final survey data was carried out to better assess the depth and character of the best anomalies to determine their viability for potential drill testing.